 - Non-discrimination testing

 ERISA, DOL regulations, and case law are complex and frequently change.
 Compliance is daunting, and penalties and back taxes can be significant.
-It is important that an outside administrator has a good handle on retirement plan compliance for the plan sponsor.
+It is important that a third-party administrator has a good handle on retirement plan compliance for the plan sponsor.

-Questions you should consider as you evaluate outside administrators:
+Questions you should consider as you evaluate third-party administrators:

 - What security precautions are taken?
 Do they have a documented data-security plan?